Oklahoma City Power of Attorney Lawyer

 The purpose of a “power attorney” is so that if a person becomes incapacitated, another individual can make sure that his or her wishes are carried out after a mental illness or physical disability.
 When individuals are unable to make decisions on their own behalf, another trusted individual is designated to make decisions on the incapacitated person’s behalf.
-To make an effective power of attorney document, individuals often find it essential to contact a skilled estate planning attorney.
+To make an effective power of attorney document, individuals often find it essential to contact a skilled estate planning lawyer in Oklahoma City.

 There are financial powers of attorney and health care powers of attorney.